axibase/grafana-data-source/README.md

 ![](./images/grafana-12.png)

 In the event of server connection error, Grafana shows an alert.
 Confirm login credentials and configuration.
+Refer to [Grafana Troubleshooting](http://docs.grafana.org/installation/troubleshooting/) documentation for more information.

 ![](./images/grafana-14.png)

-On the **Home** page, ATSD is visible under the **Installed Datasources** header.
+On the **Home Dashboard** page, ATSD is visible under the **Installed Datasources** header.

 ![](./images/grafana-15.png)

 ## Examples

-To create dashboards, complete datasource [installation and configuration](#installation)
+To create dashboards, complete datasource [installation and configuration](#installation).

 > If you are unfamiliar with Grafana, refer to [Getting Started](http://docs.grafana.org/guides/getting_started/) documentation.